WojciechKoz/huzarus/README.md

 # huzarus
 ## Description

+Huzarus is a programm that aims to help you learn logic.

 ## Usage examples
 ### Venn diagrams

-venn takes string or sequence of sets (up to 3)
-It draws using matplotlib a visual representation of given sets
+venn as an input takes string or sequence of sets (up to 3) and draws using matplotlib a visual representation of given sets
 ```
 from venn import venn